Children's Residential Treatment Center (CRTC)

 Milieu therapy is a 24 hour daily, therapeutic living environment facilitated by Residential Counselor staff.
 Milieu therapy is focused on providing planned structure, support, routine and a "therapeutic culture" to allow for improved daily living skills, coping skills, and interpersonal relationship skills.
 Trust, safety, and respect are core components of the program's philosophy.

 Family therapy is provided on a weekly basis by Master’s level clinicians.
-The family is an essential part of successful treatment and a critical factor in the long term success of children after they leave our program.
+Our Family Therapists are trained both in DBT and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) The family is an essential part of successful treatment and a critical factor in the long term success of children after they leave our program.
 Families are expected to take an active role in the treatment process.
 The goal of family therapy is to assist the family in developing improved communication and problem solving skills and to learn to more effectively understanding and meet their child’s unique emotional needs.
 In addition, families have the opportunity to participate in parent education and support groups.

 Individual therapy is provided to all clients on a twice weekly basis by Master’s level clinicians.
+Our Individual Therapists are trained both in DBT and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
 Intensive individual therapy is a significant component of the treatment program at Children's Residential Treatment Center.
 The goal of individual therapy is to assist the child in developing an improved understanding of their emotional and mental health problems, to process and work through past difficulties and traumas, and to develop skills in effectively communicating their needs and feelings, problem solving, and coping with their emotional and mental health needs.
 The Individual Therapists coordinate and consult with the Treatment Team so to compliment work being done in other areas of the program.
 Clients also have many opportunities for informal counseling interactions with Residential Counselor staff, which serve to enhance the overall therapeutic focus of the program.

 All clients see a Board Certified Child and Adolescent Psychiatrist as part of the initial evaluation process and on an ongoing basis.
 Frequency of ongoing psychiatric contact depends on each client’s specific needs.
 Clients are seen minimally on a monthly basis and can be seen as frequently as weekly if indicated.
 While most clients at Children's Residential Treatment Center take psychoactive medications, our goal is to have clients take the lowest doses of psychoactive medications necessary to effectively treat their mental health conditions.